BatterieNguyen/Data_Analysis_with_SQL/Course_2.md

 > Figure out potential questions --> Identify what end table looks like --> Identify tables need to be built --> Build subqueries (build viewd-item events and put it in own tables) --> Test Joins --> Give columns distinct names.

 ### 1. Rollup Table
+__Uses of a Date Rollup Table__
+- Ceating dashboards with a compete set of dates
+- Efficiently computing aggregates over a rolling time period
 #### _Exercise:
 __1. Create a subtable of orders per day.
 Make sure you decide whether you are counting invoices // lines items.
 (Daily Rollup Table)__
 ```